iisys-hof/map-matching-2/README.md

 * Candidate adoption of siblings and/or nearby candidates
 * Matching of tracks with gaps with MDP and skip-errors option (default)
 * Tunable weights for HMM and MDP models
+* Index mapping for MDP model and algorithms for rewards, V and Q tables
 * Tunable parameters for all algorithms, such as learning rate, discount factor, epsilon, etc.
 * Output to `.csv` file for easy view in [QGIS](https://www.qgis.org/) or optional console for shell pipeline mode
 * Quiet mode and verbose mode with benchmark timings (optional)
 * Multi-threading which can optionally be disabled
+* Improved memory management with [rpmalloc](https://github.com/mjansson/rpmalloc)
 * *More features are in the making ...*

+The provided source code is heavily tuned and optimized for fast and accurate map matching.
+We are currently working on multiple research papers based on this open source code.

 Build docker image: \
 `docker build -t map-matching-2 .`